E1leenn/finalchallenge/README.md

 This documentation is an introduction about the 32 x 32 GUI and its features.

 # Setting Up The GUI
-To create a tkinter GUI, we need to import the tkinter library
+To create a tkinter GUI, we need to import the tkinter library.
 ```
 from tkinter import *
 ```

-To create a window with our group title
+To create a window with our group title.
 ```
 main = Tk()
 main.title("Group C")